Psycho Chaser

 Psycho Chaser 011 Psycho Chaser 050 Psycho Chaser 017 Psycho Chaser 100

-While I like the gameplay I can’t say the same for the presentation.
+While I like the gameplay I cannot say the same for the presentation.
 The game’s limited color palette resembles an early Genesis title or Amiga game.
 The creature designs are exotic and the game never slows down but overall it looks very drab.
 As you progress the backdrops do become more interesting but that isn’t saying much.
 The sole highlights are the large bosses and fantastic soundtrack but they aren’t enough to elevate an average visual package.

 In Closing